Have you ever set a goal for yourself only to fail and ultimately give up?

 After we took Financial Peace University, we had a plan for getting out of debt.
 We learned to set goals and work together.
 We began to view progress differently and that allowed us to see success.
-Those little successes encouraged us to keep going.
+Recognizing those little successes encouraged us to keep going.

 Do you want to make a change?